Risheit/cscd58-load-balancer/README.md

 This project is built for the UTSC course CSCD58 - Computer Networks.

-For better reading of these docs, [read them on the GitHub repository here.](https://github.com/Risheit/cscd58-load-balancer) Or install [the VSCode extension that displays Github markdown alerts.](https://marketplace.visualstudio.com/items?itemName=yahyabatulu.vscode-markdown-alert)
+For better reading of these docs, [read them on the GitHub repository,](https://github.com/Risheit/cscd58-load-balancer) or install [the VSCode extension that displays Github markdown alerts.](https://marketplace.visualstudio.com/items?itemName=yahyabatulu.vscode-markdown-alert)

 ## Goal
 The goal of this project is to learn more about designing and implementing a reverse proxy.
 I want to simulate a load balancer's affects on different network conditions, and test and compare benchmarks for packet delays for a client when considering:
-- Different load balancer algorithms, liike round-robin, weighted round-robin or least-connections.
+- Different load balancer algorithms, like round-robin, weighted round-robin or least-connections.
 - What happens when underlying servers fail, and fallbacks and alternatives in those cases.

 ### Team Members